See MapTrack in action

 3. Assign Tools to Specific Jobs or Teams

-Tools should be assigned to job sites, vans, or technicians.
+Tools should be assigned to job sites, vehicles, or specific technicians to ensure they are always in their designated location.

 Helps